 If the Olive Garden in Baxter looks a little different to you, it’s not just that it’s new to the lakes area.

-The much-anticipated restaurant addition to the lakes area isn't the same Olive Garden.
-The chain changed the look for its new restaurants creating a rustic stone exterior and using a farmhouse look with exposed wooden beams and character of a farmhouse in Tuscany, Italy as a model.
+The chain changed the look for its new restaurants creating a rustic stone exterior and using a farmhouse look with exposed wooden beams and character of a farmhouse in Tuscany, Italy, as a model.

 “This is how they’ll all be from now on,” said Olive Garden General Manager Miranda Ahlers.
 “We’re one of the newer ones to have the exact layout we have.”